 Definition of Baseline Equipment

 Dependent on when the unit is installed and whether the unit is hot water or steam.
-The baseline efficiency source is the Energy Independence and Security Act of 2007 with technical amendments from Federal Register, volume 85, Number 7, January 10, 2020.
+The baseline efficiency source is the Energy Independence and Security Act of 2007 with technical amendments from Federal Register, volume 81, Number 10, January 15, 2016 for boilers <300,000 and Federal Register, volume 74, Number 139, July 22, 2009 for boilers >300,000 Btu/hr.

 For boilers <300,000 Btu/hr the technical amendments include the recent compliance dates for gas-fired hot water and steam boilers manufactured on or after January 15, 2021.